ConfederacyOfGaia/Gaia/dms-guide.md

 Inside, Crazy Bertram's Emporium has all the usual things that you would expect, including Crazy Bertram himself.
 Crazy Bertram is a very old elf with thinning white hair and a terribly lazy eye.
 He cackles a lot and gives the impression that he isn't quite all there, but in reality he is a shrewd businessman that uses his apparent deficiency to his advantage.

+\page

 Bertram's prices on equipment are normal (per PHB).
 As expected, he does not sell armor or weapons, though if the party asks, he gets a sly look on his face and says something to the effect of, "Well, now, that's an interesting question, isn't it?
 Surely you know that the Great Golden Ass has forbidden the posession of armaments of war?"
 Regardless of what they say, "You don't look like agents of The Great Golden Dope -- not scaly enough HA HA HA -- so here's what I'll do.
 If you can get me some GOLD or SILVER, I might be able to find some interesting items for you, eh?"
 If the party returns with platinun, gold, or silver, he will let the party use it to purchase weapons and armor with it; each gp value is equivalent to 1 gilder in purchasing power.
-For armor, he will have 1 steel hauberk and 1 leather lamellar, and for weapons, he will have a mace, a longsword, and 2 shortswords.
+For armor, he will have 1 steel hauberk and 1 leather lamellar, and for weapons, he will have a mace, a rapier, and 2 shortswords.

 If the party asks Bertram about the gemstones they've found, he will squint at them and mutter about how they're "very interesting", but won't have anything useful to tell them.